-How do you feel the Belo Garden has contributed to the downtown Dallas community?
+How do you feel the Civic Garden has contributed to the downtown Dallas community?

 People of all ages use the park whether to play in the water, enjoy lunch among the gardens, sit in the shade or perch on the hill to be a part of — but removed from — the busy life of the city.